Symptoms depend on which organs are affected.

 Organ enlargement may cause concern about a cancer until the diagnosis is made.

-Treatment is with corticosteroids and rituximab, drugs that modify the immune system's activity, and sometimes surgery.
+Treatment is with corticosteroids and rituximab, medications that modify the immune system's activity, and sometimes surgery.

 Immunoglobulins are antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , which are proteins that are part of the body's immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more defenses.
 Immunoglobulins help protect against foreign or dangerous invaders, such as bacteria, viruses and cancer cells.
 The body produces thousands of different immunoglobulins, which are grouped into 5 classes (IgM, IgG, IgA, IgE, and IgD), some of which (eg, IgA and IgG) have subclasses.